 Marbled Murrelet Long-Term Conservation Strategy

-The Board of Natural Resources adopted a long-term conservation strategy for the marbled murrelet at its meeting Tuesday, December 3, 2019.
+The Board of Natural Resources adopted a long-term conservation strategy for the marbled murrelet at its meeting on Tuesday, December 3, 2019.
 The adopted murrelet conservation strategy is the product of more than two decades of research and collaboration with scientists and community members throughout western Washington to develop a conservation plan for the federally threatened species.

 Interactive Story Map - October 2019